thoughtspot/thoughtspot.github.io/_admin/setup/set-up-relay-host.md

 ---
 title: [Set the relay host for SMTP (email)]
+tags: [tscli]
+keywords: email,SMTP,notification,"relay host"
-last_updated: 5/14/2020
+last_updated: tbd
-summary: "ThoughtSpot uses emails to send critical notifications to ThoughtSpot Support.
-A relay host for SMTP traffic routes the alert and notification emails coming from ThoughtSpot through an SMTP email server."
+summary: "To enable alert emails, you'll need to set up a relay host for SMTP traffic."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-## Configure using tscli

-Set up SMTP rules to send critical email notifications to ThoughtSpot Support.
+ThoughtSpot uses emails for sending critical notifications to ThoughtSpot Support.
+A relay host for SMTP traffic routes the alert and notification emails coming from ThoughtSpot through an SMTP email server.

-### Set up the relay Host
+## Set up the relay Host

 To set up a relay host: